ToeBee/ChangesetMD/README.md

 ------------
 - Does not currently support reading directly from .bz2 files.
 Unzip them first.
 - Prints a message every 10,000 records.
-- Takes about 4 hours to import the current dump on a decent home computer.
+- Takes 2-3 hours to import the current dump on a decent home computer.
 - Would likely be faster to process the XML into two flat files and then use the postgres COPY command to do a bulk load
 - Needs more indexes to make querying practical.
 I'm waiting on a first full load to experiment with indexes

 Table Structure
 ------------
-ChangesetMD populates two tables
+ChangesetMD populates one table with the following structure:

 osm\_changeset: